ronnyrin/wix-education-nextjs/README.md

 The page auto-updates as you edit the file.

 Similarly, you can edit any other page - `app/<route>/page.tsx` (as described in [NextJs routes docs](https://beta.nextjs.org/docs/routing/defining-routes))

-## Checkout and Accepting Payments
-Checkout is implemented by redirecting visitors to Wix managed pages.
-You can customize the checkout from the Wix business manager from the eCommerce Settings within the “Settings” section.

-To enable visitors' online checkout, please follow these steps.
-### Step 1: Publish the site
-**Important Note**: You will not need to use the site that it published.
-This is just to enable the checkout page to go live on the web.

-1. In your business [dashboard](https://manage.wix.com) click `Design Site`
-2. Choose `Let Wix create a site for you`
-3. Choose any template
-4. Click `Edit My Site Design`
-5. Click `Publish`
-6. In the "Publish" pop up you will be able to change the site’s address or connect a domain - this is the URL that will appear as your checkout redirect base URL.
-If you did not change the base URL in the Publish pop up, you can also do it later on (see Step 2)

-### Step 2: To accept payments using the Wix business solutions you will need to upgrade to a Business Premium Plan
-In case you do not upgrade, the checkout will not be available to the customers

-### Step 3 (optional): Change the checkout redirect base URL
-To change the redirect base URL, edit the URL name or Connect a domain from your business [dashboard](https://manage.wix.com) Edit the URL name by going to your [dashboard](https://manage.wix.com):
-1. Click Site Actions (next to Edit Site)
-2. Click Rename Site
-3. Change the ending to Site Address (URL) and Save
-4. You can also Connect a Domain by following the instructions [here](https://support.wix.com/en/article/about-domains)

 ## Learn More about the Tech Stack
 To customize the template and add more functionality, go to [Wix API docs](https://dev.wix.com/api/sdk/introduction)